hex55/fireprog/README.md

 It is based on fpgaprog and Papilio-Prog, to which support for Micron M25PE10 SPI flash was added.
 Fireprog is used to configure Prometheus FPGA boards.

-Copyright (C) Altynbek Isabekov, Onurhan Öztürk
+Copyleft (C) Altynbek Isabekov, Onurhan Öztürk
 License:  GNU General Public License v2

 ## Compilation on Linux